rust-hosted-langs/book/booksrc/chapter-simple-bump.md

          let starting_line = starting_at / constants::LINE_SIZE;
 ```

-And then iterate over the lines starting with the line that the requested
+Then iterate over the lines starting with the line that the requested byte
-byte offset starting point corresponds with:
+offset starting point corresponds with:

 ```rust,ignore
          for (index, marked) in self.line_mark[starting_line..].iter().enumerate() {